marykcoe/cDFT_Package/README.md

 of this is that the weighted density and correlation functions can be reduced to one-dimensional calculations by analytically evaluating their results in the two dimensions in which the density profile is homogeneous.
 This greatly reduces the computation involved and therefore makes the package fairly quick.
-To clarify, the system studied are three-dimensional, we have just made the computer's job easier by doing the calculation ourselves in two of the three dimensions.
+To clarify, the systems studied are three-dimensional, we have just made the computer's job easier by doing the calculation ourselves in two of the three dimensions.

 <h3>How can I tell the numerical consistency of the calculations?</h3>